OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **6.4** Premium membership fees are due immediately for the full term.

 **6.5** XING reserves the right to reasonably increase the fees charged for Premium membership with effect from the start of a new renewal period, either after the initial term or the respective current renewal period.
 Prices may only be increased once per calendar year.
 In such cases, XING shall inform the user at least six (6) weeks prior to expiry of the initial term or respective current renewal period.
-Should the user not agree to this increase, it may object to the validity of the increase within three (3) weeks of notification via the contact form, letter, fax or e-mail.
+Should the user not agree to this increase, they may object to the validity of the increase within three (3) weeks of notification via the contact form, letter, fax or e-mail.
 The user’s submission of an objection is tantamount to cancelling its Premium membership, meaning that said membership will expire at the end of the initial term or respective current renewal period.

 _Please note: Section 6.5 does not apply to existing customers who registered with XING before 17 March 2014, except in the following cases:_